 - Online application

-The Latin American and Iberian Studies admissions committee meets in early February to assess candidates for financial aid.
+The Latin American and Iberian Studies admissions committee meets in late January to assess candidates for financial aid.
 We hope to notify students about centrally funded fellowship and program fellowship by mid-March.

 LAIS program recruiting fellowships: A portion of the program's graduate block grant goes toward recruiting packages for incoming students.
 This money may be awarded as non-resident tuition fellowships (out-of-state students are expected to establish residency by the end of their first academic year), or as program fellowship, which goes towards payment of fees and include a stipend.